 We turned one of the hallway cabinets into a cleaning closet.

-After removing the door fronts, we added a brick panel to the wall painted white and added wire shelving.
+After removing the door fronts, we added a faux brick panel to the wall painted white and added wire shelving.

 It was the perfect little spot for our cleaning supplies and our vacuum.